2017 ISO of COSA Annual Convention

 "Being at my first COSA convention was an eye popping experience.
 I attend one very small face to face meeting a week near where I live but get most of my recovery and my awesome sponsor from the 10th Step noon telemeeting that I attend.
 But nothing in those meetings prepared me for the powerful experience of being amongst so many dedicated COSAs like myself who want and need recovery as I do.
 I repeatedly learn with the help of my higher power and by working the steps with my sponsor that I must do life for myself and not for others.
 This is what COSA and my first convention has given me.
 The greatest gift of all - ME."

-"The (delegate) meeting gave people a change to disagree respectfully, learn from each other and understand the work of the ISO of COSA.
+"The (delegate) meeting gave people a chance to disagree respectfully, learn from each other and understand the work of the ISO of COSA.
 The rest of the convention felt like a retreat.
 All of the speakers and panelists had great insights and perspectives.
 I really loved the chance to connect one a personal level with so many people from different parts of the country.
 Their experience, strength and hope was so enriching to me.
 I appreciate how the schedule allowed time for those connections.
 One of the best parts of the convention was the Monday morning session, which was lovely.
 It gave me time to consolidate my experience at the convention, and to prepare to go back out into the wider world."

 "(The convention) far exceeded my expectations.
 I was blown away by how well organized it was and the profound experiences, strength, and hope (ESH) shared at each and every workshop I attended.
 One of the highlight moments was meeting two of my Zoom meeting COSA sisters in person.
 Each workshop I attended not only validated my painful journey, but it also gave me strength and hope to stay on course because I could see how far this program had taken so many others who walked alongside me.
 I was fortunate to attend the convention with my recovering SA husband.
 We attended several wonderful sessions geared for couples.
 The Saturday Night Banquet speaker, Trish H., spoke to my soul as she told her story.
 What a great opportunity for healing together."